WingsOfAltair/Detect-x64dbg-CPP/README.md

 Final result: Debugger detected!
 ```

-### To ensure static analysis tools such as IDA Pro have a hard time reading through the code, make sure to do the following (already done in obfuscated 'branch':
+### To ensure static analysis tools such as IDA Pro have a hard time reading through the code, make sure to do the following (already done in obfuscated 'branch'):

 ## 1. Compile Without Debug Symbols